eshaz/wasm-audio-decoders/src/opus-decoder/README.md

   * Built in Web Worker support
   * Based on [`libopus`](https://github.com/xiph/opus)

+This library is intended for users that already have Opus frames extracted from a container, i.e. (Ogg, Matroska (WEBM), or ISOBMFF (mp4)).
+See [`ogg-opus-decoder`](https://github.com/eshaz/ogg-opus-decoder) if you have an Ogg Opus file to decode.

 See the [homepage](https://github.com/eshaz/wasm-audio-decoders) of this repository for more Web Assembly audio decoders like this one.

 ### [Checkout the demo here](https://eshaz.github.io/wasm-audio-decoders/)